thundercomb/foundations-of-data-science-notes/Chapter 2 - High Dimensional Space/NOTES.md

 [http://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/BS704_Probability/BS704_Probability12.html](http://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/BS704_Probability/BS704_Probability12.html)

+Suppose:
-Suppose the mean of the sample is *x̅*
+The mean of the sample is *x̅*
 The size of the sample is *n*
 The standard deviation of the sample is *s*
 Then there are 4 aspects:
 1. the sampling distribution of the mean will be less spread than the values in the population
 2. the sampling distribution will be well modelled by a normal distribution
 3. the spread of the sampling distribution is related to the spread of the population values